 There was a giant game of Plinko (a game where you drop a chip down board with pegs) that for every participant Tito’s pledged to donate $1 (up to $10,000).
-Those who played also got either a Tito’s branded bandana or sunglasses, essential accessories at a festival.
-Not only did a worthy charity benefit, but festival goers got to engage with the brand in a unique way and walk away with some useful swag.
+Those who played also got either a Tito’s branded bandana or sunglasses, which are essential accessories at a festival.
+Not only was there a worthy charitable benefit, but festival goers were able to engage with the brand in a unique way and walk away with some useful swag.
 There was also an area where one could record a digital time capsule with a message about how they wish to make a change in the world.
 The video will then be emailed to them a year later.

 “At Tito’s, we believe that we’re meant to make the world a better place,” said Zack Flores, Director of Programs at Tito’s Handmade Vodka.
 “Our goal with the Love, Tito’s Activation is to highlight organizations that are changing the world and encourage fans to do so in their own communities.”